Rymnd8024/AttendanceRecord/README.md

 # AttendanceRecord
 This program manages employee attendance records.
 It allows users to add new attendance records, display all attendance records, and save/load records to/from a file named updated_attendance.csv.

-Overview
-This program manages employee attendance records.
-It allows users to add new attendance records, display all attendance records, and save/load records to/from a file named Attendance.txt.

 Changes
 From reading and saving to/from .txt file
 To reading and saving to/from .csv file // use Attendance Record provided by MotorPH